James Last: Financial difficulties

-Despite being the "most commercially successful bandleader" of the second half of the 20th century, Last's extravagant spending and "incompetent" financial advice led him at one stage to the "brink of ruin".
-James Last did not make as big a fortune as his immense record sales would suggest.
+Despite being the "most commercially successful bandleader" of the second half of the 20th century and achieving immense record sales, Last's extravagant spending and "incompetent" financial advice led him at one stage to the "brink of ruin".
 He fell victim to a number of investment fraudsters, starting with his tax advisor.
 He bought oil rigs, wineries and cotton fields in the US as depreciation assets.
 When he wanted to visit his wineries in 1985, it turned out that none of the projects existed.
 As a result, the tax breaks ceased, and there were large additional claims.
 Last was barely prevented from selling his publishing rights.
 He took out a loan from the Hamburger Sparkasse and was not financially debt-free again until shortly before his 70th birthday.

 Illness, final tour and death

 In September 2014 Last learned that a "life threatening" illness had worsened (the exact details were never disclosed), and in early 2015 he announced his retirement from touring would take place following a final "goodbye tour", which commenced in Germany and ended in London.
-Last died less than three months later, on 9 June 2015 in Florida at the age of 86.
+He died less than three months later, on 9 June 2015 in Florida at the age of 86.

 Writing in The Independent, Spencer Leigh suggested that Last's Non-Stop Dancing albums "paved the way for disco and dance mixes".
 Asked if he minded being labelled the "King of Corn", Last reportedly replied "No, because it is true."